dvanmosselbeen/dvm-docs/OS/Security/metasploit.md

 Not every module is loaded in by default, but we can use the `load` command to load them.

+## More advanced search

+We can also run `help search` to display the filters that can be used with search.
+For example, we can search by the `CVE year`, `platform name`, or `module type`.

+For example:

+    search cve:2009 type:exploit platform:-linux

-# Using nmap in metasploit
+## Using nmap in metasploit

 And here is a good example of an auxiliary module like discussed in the previous section.